MalyshevValery/Image_Analysis_DL/SETTINGS.md

     - *masks* - path to ground truth with masks
     - *reg* - path to folder with registration masks (will be created if needed)
     - *descriptor* - path to file with image descriptors
+    - *input_shape* - input shape of data.
+It's up to user to determine valid shape
 - ? **registration**
     - ? *num_images* - number of nearest images for mask registration
     - ? *n_jobs* - number of threads for elastix